Présentation

 Château d’If

-Thanks to Alexandre Dumas and his captivating story the Count of Monte-Cristo whose the Château d’If is a central setting in the novel, LE DÉFI DE MONTE-CRISTO is a unique event, with no comparison throughout the world.
+Thanks to Alexandre Dumas and the captivating story of Monte Cristo, in which the Château d'If plays a central role in the novel, the Monte Cristo Challenge is a unique event, unlike any other in the world.

-Coming in Marseille for LE DÉFI is an opportunity to visit this magical historic site, built off the coasts of Marseille at the request of Francis I between 1524 and 1531.
-There, you can discover or rediscover the fabulous story of the Count of Monte Cristo!
+It is an opportunity for participants in the Challenge to visit this historic and magical place, built off the coast of Marseille at the request of François I between 1524 and 1531.
+Here you can discover—or rediscover—the fabulous story of the Count of Monte Cristo!